offalynne/Input/docs/latest/Device-Quirks.md

 - On PS4 and PS5, `gp_select` is defined as clicking the touchpad on PlayStation 4 and PlayStation 5 which is GameMaker's default behaviour.
 This is in contrast to other other platforms where `gp_select` is defined as the SHARE button. [`input_binding_get_name()`](Functions-(Bindings)#input_binding_get_namebinding) will return the correct device-appropriate string.

-- On Xbox One and Series native (XDK builds), Gamepad descriptions are returned as empty strings

 ### Gamepad on Mobile

 !> The following is valid for native builds only.
 If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#gamepad-on-html5) for information on platform-specific quirks.